 Sardinia’s three airports of Olbia, Alghero and Cagliari all handle commercial and private jets.

-Catania and Palermo airport in Sicily handle private and commercial aircraft.
+Catania and Palermo airports in Sicily handle private and commercial aircraft.

 Common charter routes in and out of Italy include crossings from the Adriatic and Croatia, and crossings from the French Riviera and western Mediterranean.

 Official documentation required from the crew for charters must be sent to the Italian authorities at least two weeks prior to arrival.

 Yachts based in the European Union, on which VAT has already been paid or is not applicable, are welcome to enter Italy from any other EU country without having to undergo customs formalities.
 Vessels arriving from outside the EU must report to customs on arrival, however.
 The current VAT rate of 22% is reduced for yachts depending on how much time they have spent cruising in waters outside of the EU.

 There are some local laws concerning where to anchor and swim, which can be punishable by fines.
 It is illegal to swim in an Italian harbour, so swimmers must dive in further out from shore.

 Except when entering or leaving, motoring within 300 metres of the shoreline is forbidden.
 It is also prohibited to anchor within 200 metres of a beach in Italy.